Bryan Herta: IRL IndyCar Series

-After dabbling in sports cars, he revitalized his open-wheel racing career by substituting for an injured Dario Franchitti halfway through the 2003 IRL season.
+After dabbling in sports cars, Herta revitalized his open-wheel racing career by substituting for an injured Dario Franchitti halfway through the 2003 IRL season.

 In just his third IRL start, Herta picked up his first IndyCar Series win at Kansas Speedway for Andretti Green Racing.
 He was retained in an expanded four-car squad in 2004, usually running development engines.
-On July 31, 2005, Herta took his second IndyCar Series win, defeating AGR teammate Dan Wheldon in a close finish in the Firestone Indy 400 at the Michigan International Speedway.
+On July 31, 2005, Herta took his second and final IndyCar Series win, defeating AGR teammate Dan Wheldon in a close finish in the Firestone Indy 400 at the Michigan International Speedway.

-In early 2006, he drove at Mazda Raceway Laguna Seca and Fundidora Park for A1 Team USA in the A1 Grand Prix series before returning to Andretti Green for the IRL season.
+In early 2006, Herta drove at Mazda Raceway Laguna Seca and Fundidora Park for A1 Team USA in the A1 Grand Prix series before returning to Andretti Green for the IRL season.